Writing Basics: RPG Pitches (Part One)

 But before you do more than jot down some ideas you want to pitch, you have some pre-work to do.
 A lot of this is boring, and requires you to put in a lot of effort and thought before you get to any of the fun stuff of making things up for a game.
 That’s one of the big secrets of freelance work.
 It’s three jobs—successfully get the assignment, do the assignment, and then get paid for the assignment.
 The willingness to do this “boring part” is a huge part of how to get good without depending on getting lucky.

-So, you want to pitch some companies, So, first, you need to pick some targets.
-Study your targets.
+So, you want to pitch some companies.
+That means you need to pick some targets, and study those targets.
 I don’t want to make this sound creepier than it has to, but that really is the best way to say this.

 You need to know who to pitch to, and you need to know what to pitch to them.
 One good way to find companies who are doing current work in the game system you want to write for is to go to DriveThruRPG, search for the game system, and click its home page.
 On the left is a list of game companies that have had good recent sales on products for that game line.
 Those are prime targets, because they are making money on that game and are doing do recently.